mskutta/mskutta.github.io/_posts/2017-05-13-controlling-qlab-wirelessly-using-motion-sensors.md

 ### Step 2: Basic Configuration
 Set the clock.
-The current date must not be too many days off, otherwise the NTPD service will not set the actual date.
+The current date cannot not be too many days off, otherwise the NTPD (automatically sets the time) service will not set the actual date.
-Set the date to the current date.
+Set the date to the current date: Note: replace *2017-05-10* with the current date
 ```
 sudo date -s "2017-05-10"
 ```